-Select ‘View your RoPA’ from the Governance and compliance hub page.
-If your organisation has not already created a RoPA in LG Inform Plus you are presented with a page with a wizard to help you get started.
+Select ‘View your IAR/RoPA’ from the Governance and compliance hub page or IAR/RoPA from the left hand menu.
+If your organisation has not already created n IAR and/or RoPA in LG Inform Plus you are presented with a page with a wizard to help you get started.

-You can either add an individual record to start creating your RoPA (see later in this guide) or download a template which you can use to fill in the relevant information against multiple records before uploading them to LG Inform Plus to create your RoPA.
+From the wizard page You can either add an individual record to start creating your RoPA and/or IAR (see later in this guide) or download a template which you can use to fill in the relevant information against multiple records before uploading them to LG Inform Plus to create your RoPA and/or IAR.

-- Business function – choose one or more business functions whose records are to be included in your RoPA.
+- Business function – choose one or more business functions whose records are to be included in your RoPA and/or IAR.
 If you don’t choose any business function the template includes record types for all business functions

 - Organisation type – choose your own organisation type to restrict the template to record types you are most likely to keep.